 - The proposed remedy requested of the court

-The petition gets filed, and the matter gets scheduled a hearing date.
+The petition gets filed, and the matter gets scheduled for a hearing date.

 It must give a 30-day notice to all interested parties.